 If you’re a gamer, having a light gaming mouse can be extremely beneficial.
-Those quick moves and mouse flicks will be much easier, and your arms will be much less tired during extended gaming sessions.
+Those quick movements and mouse flicks will be much easier and your arms will be less fatigued during extended gaming sessions.
 However, sacrificing performance just to lose some weight isn’t the right approach.
 Therefore, what you want is a lightweight gaming mouse that still performs great.
 It should have a good sensor, it should be comfortable to hold and use, and it should be able to withstand daily use.
-Therefore, in this article, we have reviewed the 8 lightest gaming mice that fit that criterion.
+Therefore, in this article, we have reviewed the 10 lightest gaming mice that fit that criterion.

 Lightweight Gaming Mice Comparison Table